SDS-AAU/dsba-cbs/M2/assignment/README.md

 Further process and dates

 * You will receive an upload link on peergrade.io with concrete instructions.
-* The notebook upload is also due xxx, 11:55pm.
-Delays are not accepted.
 * After the upload deadline, you will recieve an invitation to peergrade your fellows' exams on peergrade.io.
-You will be asked for the evaluation of 3 peer-assignments is part of the assignment and mandatory.
+You will be asked for the evaluation of 3 peer-assignments.